Get Matched With Journalism Programs

 After you have worked in journalism for several years, you may be close to, or at the top of your profession.
 Where do you go from here?

-Consider returning to school to earn your M.A. in Journalism.
+You might consider returning to school to earn your MA in journalism.
 You will be able to choose an area of specialization that, once you graduate, can be a new professional focus.
-Become a journalism professor.
-You will be teaching what you know to new classes of students who want to become journalists.
+You could become a journalism professor, where you would be teaching what you know to new classes of students who want to become journalists.
 After writing news articles for so many years, you can change your focus and become a copy editor, brand specialist, business developer, technical writer, or author.

 Find Journalist Jobs Near You